-Children & Families Assistant: Crystal Hershey (she/her)
+Children & Families Acting Facilitator: Crystal Hershey (she/her)

 Crystal is a member of Mount Holly Meeting and a civil engineer with BL Companies.
 Crystal earned her Bachelor of Science in Engineering from Widener University.
 Since her own youth, Crystal has worked with children in many Quaker settings: as a camp counselor at Haddonfield Friends School, a volunteer with the Friends General Conference (FGC) annual Gathering’s Children’s Program, a First Day School teacher at Mount Holly Meeting, and a planner and leader of the Tri-Quarter Gathering of Friends Children’s Program.
 She also volunteered with PYM Children’s Sessions at many Annual Sessions!
 Crystal describes herself as a caring person with a positive spirit who loves working with children because of their energy and excitement; she is a positive role model in the lives of PYM kids!